 As a part of our commitment to providing nationally accredited certification exams that support the careers of allied health professionals, we continually conduct job task analyses with industry professionals.
 When our task force of experts from across the country identifies shifts in specific healthcare roles, we address these changes in our high-stakes certification exams.
 It’s our responsibility to ensure our allied health certifications reflect the needs of healthcare employers and the patients they serve.

-As you prepare candidates to take these exams, we recognize any changes to the exam requires you to make some adjustments to test preparation and lesson plans.
+As you prepare candidates to take these exams, we recognize any changes to the exam require you to make some adjustments to test preparation and lesson plans.

 The team here at NHA recognizes the challenges that you face when you need to ensure your students are prepared for a new version of a certification exam, and we’re here to help.
 As a start, we’ve outline five steps you can stake to help simplify the transition to a new test plan.